 Due to the Covid-19 pandemic, my school requires every student, employee, and visitor to fill in the “Daily check”: a self-screening digital form to see if people doing activities in our school are showing any Covid-19 symptoms.
 However, everyday there were always 6-8 students in my class who had forgotten to fill in the form.
 Teachers had given warnings and sanctions, but none of which seemed to work: .
 When they were asked about the reason behind, the answers varied: “I overslept”, “The form was an error”, “I filled it in, but I forgot to submit”.

 Realizing how important it is to fill the “Daily check” and to make everyone feel safe have made me concerned.
 Initially, I reminded my classmates by messaging them every afternoon until one day, I was chatting with my friend and she sent me a sticker with her face on it saying “Thank you”.
 Then, she asked me if I wanted to make one with my face on it.
 An idea popped up in my mind.
-Why don’t we just make one for “Daily Check”?
+Why don’t we just make a sticker for “Daily Check”?
 My friends and I decided to make a Whatsapp sticker as a reminder to fill in the “Daily check” and send it to the Whatsapp group once the form has been opened.

 Soon after we started the “trend”, the number of students who didn't fill the form declined and finally reached zero until now.
-Little did we know, one of our teachers who is also in the group forward the sticker to other classes after seeing the significant impact it gave.
+Little did we know, one of our teachers who is also in the group forward the sticker to other classes after seeing the significant impact it made.
 As expected, it worked out as well.
 Following that, we also made Whatsapp stickers for several mandatory forms and reminders.
 Since then, our class is known as the class of initiators and innovators.

+Hi Laurent:

+I think you can add more details as per the comments above as your essay is still well under the word limit.
+I can see that you have great concern and initiative, but I think you can add your reflection of the impact of that quality for yourself and your community throughout your essay.

+Instead of just telling a story of what happened, think of what you are trying to convey to the reader.
+What is it about your character that you want the reader to see through your story?
+Reflect on the main points in your story as per the above comments as the word limit permits.

+All the best!